shea-farrell/rh-ty-blog.github.io/docs/_posts/2025-02-11-Jack_Brennan.markdown

 - two truths and a lie
 - we had to order ourselves from 1-7 based on a number given to us without talking
-- the same as the one above except with our birthdays afterwards we had been toured around the building and shown where our desks were after that we were sat in the boardroom and learned a bit about agile and bash, One of the activitys we done for not too much happened today
+- the same as the one above except with our birthdays

+afterwards we had been toured around the building and shown where our desks were after that we were sat in the boardroom and learned a bit about agile and bash, the last activity we had done for today had us using mr potato heads to simulate what itd be like to be developers. so overall not too much happened today.

 ---